 By 2004, sales were strong enough to allow her to move out from her parents’ house, as well as buying a van and a horsebox to move larger pieces.
 She has three times moved to new and better workshops.
 As her career has progressed she has graduated from selling at art and craft fairs to specialist galleries and larger and more prestigious sculpture exhibitions and gardens, a list of which may be found on the Past Exhibitions page.

 Relatively few people are able to support themselves entirely through art, but since leaving school Emily has had no other income, and has remained determined to make her way in the world through the interpretation and creation of natural forms in this most remarkable of media.
-Over twenty years she has developed a strong following of regular and occasional customers, including people of standing in the art world, titled nobility, and celebrities; but she is still pleased to maintain in her collection smaller items like the smaller leaves, fish and butterflies which can be bought on a pocket-money budget.
+Over the past twenty years she has developed a strong following of regular and occasional customers, including people of standing in the art world, titled nobility, and celebrities; but she is still pleased to maintain in her collection smaller items like the smaller leaves, fish and butterflies which can be bought on a pocket-money budget.

 She is a prolific artist.
 Examples of nearly all of the many pieces she has created can be seen in the Gallery on this website.
 If you own an early mouse, guard it well!
 For the future, who can say what will appear next?
 You may wish revisit this website and follow the unfolding story – have you bookmarked the site?

 To receive occasional emails concerning exhibitions or significant new works, please email email@example.com .
 I do not spam, and I won’t pass on your address to anyone else so you won’t get inundated with junkmail.
 I post regularly on Facebook and Twitter, if you would prefer to follow there.